 The course is set parallel from the beginning.
 These courses are the same or similar to the parallel finals courses.
+This Qualification system consists of two runs that whenever possible should be

 This Qualification system consists of two runs that whenever possible should be held on the same day